Johura25bd/fatemajohura/README.md

-"Personal Expense Tracker"
+#h1"Personal Expense Tracker"

-Objective:Python application for users to input their daily expenditure,types,and analyze their economic structure .
+###h2Objective:Python application for users to input their daily expenditure,types,and analyze their economic structure .

-Load and manipulate the data using Pandas.
+######h3Load and manipulate the data using Pandas.

-Add a New Expense and Update an Existing Expense
+######h4Add a New Expense and Update an Existing Expense

-Ensure users select a valid predefined category (e.g., Food, Transport, Entertainment, Utilities, or Others) for each expense.
+######h5Ensure users select a valid predefined category (e.g., Food, Transport, Entertainment, Utilities, or Others) for each expense.

-5.Use Matplotlib to create:
+Use Matplotlib to create:

 a) bar chart(category) ,